 Like most dogs, Champ begins this story happy and active.
 One of her favorite ways to spend her time is running an obstacle course at a local park.
 One day, after her run, Champ’s owner, Cody, discovers a bump on Champ’s stomach.
 Readers soon learn that Champ has cancer.
 Touching illustrations depict Champ’s treatments, her good days and bad days and the constant support of her friend Cody.

 The story and back matter introduce the concept of cancer, possible treatments and facts about the disease.
 Readers also learn about coping with both the disease and treatments, and they learn tips for cancer prevention.
 The text educates readers and also offers hope and inspiration to those who have pets, family or friends dealing with a cancer diagnosis.

-Visit Sylvan Dell Publishing’s website to learn more about Champ and to view the many classroom activities designed to accompany this book.
+Visit Arbordale Publishing’s website to learn more about Champ and to view the many classroom activities designed to accompany this book.

 I do wish there were more books of this ilk and this quality available for children.

 For adults, "cancer" has become one of the most terrifying words in our language.
 Most adults have some understanding of this disease, and after the initial shock of the diagnosis, can rely on knowledge, maturity and practiced emotions to deal with it...on some level at least.
 Children on the other hand know from a very early age that fear is involved but so often do not know why.
 They not only have fear of something they know is "not good," but they also have a fear of the unknown, which is indeed just as traumatic.

 The author, Sherry North has used the story of a young boy and his beloved pet dog to inform the younger set just what it is they are dealing with when cancer; either of a family member, loved one, friend or pet, enters their life.